iluwatar/java-design-patterns/game-loop/README.md

 }
 ```

 Now we introduce the game loop.
-Or actually in this demo we have 3 different game loops.
+Or actually, in this demo, we have 3 different game loops.
 Let's see
 the base class `GameLoop` first.

 ```java